293177/AND-app/README.md

 MoSCoW requirements:

-It must have information about all the plants.
+• It must have information about all the plants.

-It should have an option to add/save plants to your own profile, it should have a tracking system for watering the plants.
+• It should have an option to add/save plants to your own profile, it should have a tracking system for watering the plants.
+It should have an easy interactive design.

-It could have a friend system to share plants with each other.
+• It could have a friend system to share plants with each other.

-It won't have.
+• It won't have security matters.

+This requirements will be updated.